How To Successfully Recover From An Onion Fly Infestation

 We read countless academic studies and web pages about the onion fly.
 We learned that prevention was really the only effective mechanism at dealing with them.

-Some of the effective prevention techniques we found were:
+Most of the effective prevention techniques we found were:

 • Cover your onion garden with bug netting or remay cloth to prevent access to your allium by the flies.